slimtoolkit/slim/README.md

 * Do a better job with links [DONE] The test image is now even smaller (was: 40MB, now: 14.22MB)
 * Make sure it works with other images [WIP, now: node,python,ruby,java].
-* Refactor the time-based container monitoring phase.
+* Refactor the time-based container monitoring phase [DONE].
-* Automated interaction with the target container (requires app code analysis).
+* Automated interaction with the target container (requires app code analysis) [WIP;DONE - simple version].
 * Auto-generate AppArmor profiles [WIP].
 * Auto-generate Seccomp filters.
 * Split "monitor" from "launcher" (as it's supposed to work :-))